MicrosoftDocs/sql-docs/docs/t-sql/statements/merge-transact-sql.md

 ## Remarks
 >[!NOTE]
-> In Azure Synapse Analytics, the MERGE command has following differences compared to SQL server and Azure SQL database.
+> In Azure Synapse Analytics, the MERGE command (preview) has following differences compared to SQL server and Azure SQL database.
 > - A MERGE update is implemented as a delete and insert pair.
 The affected row count for a MERGE update includes the deleted and inserted rows.
 > - The support for tables with different distribution types is described in this table: